 Recently i learned the difference between biodegradable and compostable.
-When something is biodegradable, it means it is degradable, but it also means something more: it means that it can be broken down by the metabolism by micro-organisms.
-When something is compostable, it means that it biodegrades, but it also means something more: it will degrade within a certain amount of time, under certain conditions, (source green-plastics.net).
+When something is biodegradable, it means it is degradable, but it also means that it can be broken down by the metabolism by micro-organisms.
+When something is compostable, it means that it biodegrades, but it also means something more: that it will degrade within a certain amount of time, under certain conditions and leave no toxic residue (source Treading My Own Path).
+Currently the term ‘compostable’ is legally definied but biodegradable is not, meaning that any product can be listed as being biodegradable without having been tested as so.

 We all know that natural fibres such as wool, linen, hemp and cotton are both biodegradable and compostable but I’m reading conflicting reports on whether synthetic fabric made from plant fibres such are either biodegradable or compostable.

 Ed Mass from Yes it’s Organic says that Rayon, Viscose, Modal and Tencel are biodegradable but worrying Wikipedia states that many kinds of marine creatures eat rayon fibres and that they end up in their bloodstream which can be fatal for them, and a recent ocean survey found that rayon contributed to 56.9% of the total fibres found in deep ocean areas.
-Unfortunately neither of these claims appear to be backed up by any independent research.
+Information that I received from the company Lenzig indicate that their fabrics Tencel and Model will disintegrated by up to 90% after 6 months, that no more than 10% of the remaining material will be bigger than 2mm and that residual heavy metals and fluorine are below permitted levels.
+It’s up to you to decide if this level of disintegration and contamination is acceptable to you.